2014–15 Oklahoma State Cowgirls basketball team

-The 2014–15 Oklahoma State Cowgirls basketball team will represent Oklahoma State University in the 2014–15 college basketball season.
+The 2014–15 Oklahoma State Cowgirls basketball team represented Oklahoma State University in the 2014–15 college basketball season.
 It was head coach Jim Littell's fourth season at Oklahoma State.
-The Cowgirls were members of the Big 12 Conference and will play their home games at the Gallagher-Iba Arena.
+The Cowgirls were members of the Big 12 Conference and played their home games at the Gallagher-Iba Arena.
 They finished the season 20–12, 9–9 in Big 12 play for a four way tie to finish in third place.
-They advanced to the semifinals of the Big 12 women's tournament where they lost to Baylor.
-They received at-large bid of the NCAA women's basketball tournament where they lost in the first round to Florida Gulf Coast.
+They advanced to the semifinals of the Big 12 women's tournament, where they lost to Baylor.
+They received at-large bid of the NCAA women's basketball tournament, where they lost in the first round to Florida Gulf Coast.